-Acute pain is something each and every one of us is likely to encounter at some point throughout our lives.
-Acute pain typically serves as a warning to protect the body by encouraging rest, avoiding injury, and possibly encouraging one to seek treatment.
-Unlike acute pain, chronic pain doesn't subside with rest, in most cases does not serve the body a useful purpose, and can disrupt your sleep and daily life activities.
-The physicians of Pain Management at OAA believe that chronic pain is a complex problem that does not have to continue.
+Acute pain is something each of us is likely to encounter at some point throughout our lives.
+It typically serves as a warning to protect the body by encouraging rest, avoiding injury, and possibly encouraging one to seek treatment.
+Unlike acute pain, chronic pain doesn't subside with rest, and in most cases does not serve the body a useful purpose, often disrupting sleep and daily life activities.
+Chronic pain can affect people of all ages and sexes, especially women.